OpenIdentityPlatform/commons/api-descriptor/docs/spec.md

 Search or list the resources contained within a resource container.
 Extends [Operation](#Operation).

+Resource queries arrays can include up to one query filter operation, one query expression operation, and multiple queries by ID.

 #### Properties

 Key         | Type                        | Required?  | Description